-Mr. Bass joined the U.S. Army upon graduation from law school and practiced law as a Judge Advocate in the JAG Corps for nearly six years.
+James joined the U.S. Army upon graduation from law school and practiced law as a Judge Advocate in the JAG Corps for nearly six years.
 He was stationed at Fort Sill, OK and Washington, DC.
 In 2011, he deployed to Afghanistan as a legal advisor with a joint special operations task force.
 He is a recipient of both the Bronze Star Medal and the Meritorious Service Medal.

 After leaving active duty, James joined the Maine Army National Guard where he currently holds the rank of Lieutenant Colonel.